Los Angeles Failure to Register as a Sex Offender Attorney

 Crimes Requiring Sex Offender Registration

 Many sex crimes require registration as a sex offender.
-Beginning in 2021, these sex crimes will be classified into one of three different tiers.
-The tiers will correspond to (a) the severity of the crime and (b) the length of time an offender must register with the state.
+These sex crimes are classified into one of three different tiers.
+The tiers correspond to (a) the severity of the crime and (b) the length of time an offender must register with the state.

 If you’re convicted of a Tier One sex offense you will be required to register as a sex offender for a minimum of 10 years.
 Tier One sex offenses include: